rlucas7/rlucas7.github.io/_posts/2025-04-26-code-critique-via-ai.md

 There are many code review tools you can use for your coding project, every one has tradeoffs.
-By choosing code review tool X you forsake features in code review tool Y that aren't support in tool X.
+By choosing code review tool X you forsake features in code review tool Y that aren't supported in tool X.
 This is the consequence of choice, decisions have opportunity costs.

-The purpose of this post is twofold, one to provide awareness of a tradeoff that may not be obvious if you do not use coding AI tools or haven't used them yet.
-Also, even if you have used said tools, say github's CoPilot, you may not be aware of this alternate AI approach and where it can be used.
+The purpose of this post is twofold, one is to provide awareness of a tradeoff that may not be obvious if you do not use coding AI tools or haven't used them yet.
+Also, even if you have used said tools, say github's CoPilot, you may not be aware of this alternate approach to code reviews and where it can be used.

-Ok so just what am I talking about?
+***Ok so just what am I talking about?***

 I'm talking about using AI to generate code reviews for you.
-More than this though, you can use an AI to suggest edits in the review.
+More than this though, you can use an AI to suggest code edits directly in the review.

 You might ask, why would you do it this way rather than use copilot in your IDE?

-My first answer would be tradeoffs and my second answer would be that you can use both-provided you are using or choosing a code review tool that supports the workflow.
+My first answer would be "tradeoffs" and my second answer would be that you can use both-provided you are using or choosing a code review tool that supports the workflow.